AB Electrolux (publ) – Annual report – 31 December 2018

 Customer incentives include promotional activities as e.g. coupons, gift cards, free products and loyalty/cash points.
 Customer incentives are additional performance obligations providing the customer with a material right, i.e. the customer is purchasing a product or service in the original purchase and the right to a free or discounted product or service in the future.
 The customer is effectively paying in advance for future products or services.
 Revenue is therefore allocated to two performance obligations, the originally purchased product and the product bought in the future (payment in advance).
 A liability is recognized for the rebate until it’s used or expires unused.

-Free products unrelated to Electrolux products are recognized as marketing/sales cost.
+When the free products are unrelated to the Electrolux product range, the free products are recognized as marketing/sales cost.

 The most common warranty for Electrolux is to replace a faulty product under legal and common practice warranty terms.
 In those cases warranty is recognized as a provision.
 Electrolux also sells extended warranty where the revenue is recognized during the warranty period, which usually starts after the legal warranty period.
 Sometimes warranty offered is including a service part and if it is difficult to separate the warranty from the service the two are bundled together and revenue is recognized over the warranty period.